 Research Computing: Computers Accelerating Discovery Summer Scholars Session I

-Climate change, infectious diseases, and shrinking energy resources are just some of the challenges facing the world community.
-To find solutions to these challenges, talented young people from disciplines as diverse as science, engineering, the humanities, and business will need to work together using a variety of methodologies and tools.
-What is one of the most powerful tools out there?
-The field of research computing.
-Students who join the Research Computing track this summer will learn firsthand about the amazing power computing tools possess to solve the world’s most intractable problems.
+Climate change, infectious diseases, and shrinking energy resources are just a few of the pressing challenges facing the global community.
+To tackle these issues, talented young people from diverse fields such as science, engineering, the humanities, business, and technology—including AI, machine learning, and tech ethics—must collaborate using various methodologies and tools.
+One of the most powerful tools at our disposal is research computing.
+Students who join the Research Computing track this summer will experience firsthand the incredible potential of computing tools to address the world’s most complex problems.

-To understand the field of research computing, students are introduced to High Performance Computing (HPC) and then have the opportunity to build and operate their own “super computers,” if on a somewhat more modest scale.
-Working in teams, students run simulations that model hurricanes, molecular proteins, viral pandemics, and even social networks.
-Students are also introduced to 3D visualizations and computer animation and visual effects, as well as mobile device apps, making the course applicable to the ways computers affect our everyday lives.
-A guided field trip to a data center and the U.S. Department of Energy (DOE) National Lab will round out the course, introducing students to the ways innovations in the field of research computing are applied on a national scale.
+To understand research computing, students will be introduced to High Performance Computing (HPC) and will have the chance to build and operate their own “supercomputers,” albeit on a smaller scale.
+Working in teams, they will run simulations modeling hurricanes, molecular proteins, viral pandemics, social networks, and the implications of AI and machine learning.
+Students will also explore 3D visualizations, computer animation, visual effects, and mobile device applications, making the course relevant to the ways computing impacts our daily lives.
+A guided field trip to a data center and the U.S. Department of Energy (DOE) National Lab will further enhance the experience, showcasing how innovations in research computing are applied on a national scale.

-Students with a background in computing are certainly encouraged to apply, but a background in computing is not expected or even required.
-Students who join Research Computing will constantly be encouraged to explore how research computing might be applied in their field of interest.
-Whether you aspire to be a doctor or lawyer, engineer or scientist, entrepreneur or philosopher, by promoting the understanding of computer-related discoveries, this course will give you the background you need to successfully apply computer research to whatever career path you choose.
+While students with a background in computing are encouraged to apply, prior experience is not required.
+Participants in Research Computing will be continuously encouraged to explore how research computing—and its intersection with AI, machine learning, and tech ethics—can be applied in their areas of interest.
+Whether you aspire to be a doctor, lawyer, engineer, scientist, entrepreneur, or philosopher, this course will equip you with the knowledge to effectively integrate computer research into your chosen career path.

 Course Schedule